International Interdisciplinary Research Projects 2027

 Aims

-The purpose of each project will be to develop new international research led by and grounded in the humanities and/or social sciences, to further understanding of transnational and planetary challenges.
+The purpose of each project will be to develop new international research led by and grounded in the humanities and/or social sciences, to further understanding of mobilities.
 Genuinely productive and integral interdisciplinarity is a requirement, with the expectation that this will involve collaboration across disciplines.
 The collaboration can include any SHAPE or STEM discipline as long as the research is led by and grounded in the humanities and/or social sciences.
 Applications that do not meet this requirement will be considered ineligible and will not be taken forward through the assessment process.
 The Academy particularly encourages applications led from the humanities.

 The Academy envisages the awards made through the Programme will: